What is a GSA MAS Contract?

 Approximately 11 million different goods and services.

-Yes – Firms with an 8(a) Certification, HUBZone, WOSB, EDWOSB, SDVOSB, or Veteran Owned certification have this listed on their GSA Advantage and GSA elibrary listings.
+Yes – Firms with an 8(a) Certification, HUBZone, WOSB, EDWOSB, SDVOSB, or Veteran Owned certification have this listed on their GSA Advantage and GSA eLibrary listings.

 State and local governments have the use of GSA Schedules through two platforms: The Cooperative Purchasing and Disaster Recovery Purchasing Programs.
-State and local government use of GSA Schedules has been a high growth area for the GSA in recent years.
+State and local government use of GSA Contracts has been a high growth area for the GSA in recent years.

-A GSA CTA (Contractor Teaming Arrangement) is an agreement combining the goods and services of two or more GSA Schedule Holders into one offering.
+A GSA CTA (Contractor Teaming Arrangement) is an agreement combining the goods and services of two or more GSA Contract Holders into one offering.
 The agreement sets the outline of the roles of each of the firms in the agreement.